The Best Employee Training Software for a Modern Workplace

 1. Is employee training software the same as a learning management system?

 These terms are related, but not exactly the same.
-Employee learning software is a more general term that can include any type of software that may not have the full range of management and tracking features that a learning management system (LMS) does.
-While all LMSs are types of employee training software, not all employee training software can be considered full LMSs.
+Employee learning software is a more general term that can include any type of software that may not have the full range of management and tracking features that a learning management software does.
+While all LMSs are types of employee training software programs, not all employee training software can be considered full LMSs.

-“User” typically refers to any individual who has an account or access to the online training software, even if they only log in once a month or even less frequently.
+In terms of software for employee training, “user” typically refers to any individual who has an account or access to the employee training solution, even if they only log in once a month or even less frequently.
 The definition of an “active user” can vary, but it often means someone who has logged in to or interacted with the software within a certain timeframe, such as the preceding (billable) month.

-For pricing models, this distinction can be important.
-One online employee training system charges based on the total number of users, while another only charges for active ones.
-The latter model can potentially save companies money if they have many users who only need to use the software occasionally.
+With pricing models of employee training software solutions, this distinction can be important.
+One employee training software may charge based on the total number of users, while another only charges for active ones.
+The latter model can potentially save companies significant amounts of money if they have many users who only need to use the platform occasionally.